TakeoutSpace18/NSU-Labs/README.md

 # NSU-Labs
-This repo contains programs that were written by me during 2022-2026 while stydying at Novosibirst State University, IT Department.
+This repo contains programs that were written by me during 2022-2026 while stydying at Novosibirsk State University, IT Department.